 How does a Scrum Team operate?

-Scrum teams are self-organizing and work with minimal oversight.
+Scrum usually works as self-organizing teams and work with minimal oversight.
 There are few norms and rules that every Scrum Team decides and adheres to.
 The team decides the tools it’s going to choose for the project and the schedule for daily Scrum meetings.
 They also agree on the ‘Definition of Done’ (DoD) before starting the project to leave out any confusion and allow everyone to have a clear idea of how the final product must look like.

 The Product Owner controls the final shape of the project and owns the way the product will look like upon completion.
 The product owner will determine what features the product will have and the rest of the team incorporates them in the final version.

-The Product Owner decides what product increments and iterations are of high value and what should be reserved for upcoming sprints.
-They continuously keep an eye on the backlog, decide priorities, and make sure that everyone in the team understands the objectives clearly.
+The Product Owner decides what product increments and iterations are of high value and what should be reserved for the upcoming sprint plannings.
+They continuously keep an eye on the product backlog items, decide priorities, and make sure that everyone in the team understands the objectives clearly.

 The Product Owner must have a clear understanding of the business, the market, and the customer.
 Their decisions have to be informed by a sound knowledge of the nature of the business, the behavior of the market, and the needs of the customers.
 They have to exercise significant authority with regards to control over the product features.